lightning/bolts/08-transport.md

        <- e, ee
        -> s, se

-All of the handshake data sent across the wire including the keying material is incrementally hashed into a session-wide "handshake digest", `h`.
+All of the handshake data sent across the wire, including the keying material, is incrementally hashed into a session-wide "handshake digest", `h`.
 Note that the handshake state `h`, is never transmitted during the handshake, instead digest is used as the Authenticated Data within the zero-length AEAD messages.